 Dr. Staats stepped down as Chief Medical Officer of the Company and became a part-time consultant to the Company as of April 1, 2019.
 In connection therewith, the Company and Dr. Staats entered into a letter agreement, dated March 25, 2019 (the "Staats Agreement"), pursuant to which Dr. Staats was entitled to (i) \$175,000 in six monthly installments if the Staats Agreement was terminated (other than for cause) or not extended beyond its initial term, in each case in 2019, and (ii) \$105,000 in six monthly installments upon the Staats Agreement being terminated (other than for cause) in 2020.
-In connection with Dr. Staats rejoining the Company in January 2020 as Chief Medical Officer, the Company and Dr. Staats entered into a new letter agreement, pursuant to which the Staats Agreement was terminated, and the Company agreed to pay Dr. Staats \$175,000 in monthly installments over a 14-month period beginning January 2020.
+In connection with Dr. Staats rejoining the Company in January 2020, the Company and Dr. Staats entered into a new letter agreement, pursuant to which the Company agreed to pay Dr. Staats \$175,000 in monthly installments over a 14-month period beginning January 2020.